ryuone/nenv/README.md

-# Groom your app’s NodeJS / io.js environment with nenv.
+# Groom your app’s Node environment with nenv.

 nenv is a version manager for Node ([Node.js](https://github.com/joyent/node) / [io.js](https://github.com/nodejs/node)).
 It is heavily based on [rbenv](https://github.com/sstephenson/rbenv).